-(We should not forget the additional hidden cost of the damage that can be caused to the communication network, during major power disturbances.
-In regions with strong lightning activity, for example, telephone modems have traditionally been damaged through their connection to power quality monitors.)

-Furthermore, in many power quality monitoring applications, immediate communication is not necessary.

-The prototype shown in Figure 4 has Ethernet connectivity (and includes a web server, an FTP server, and an e-mail generator), wireless radio connectivity, and a modem connection.
-However, it is optimized to function without connectivity - it can easily store a year's data on a removable SD memory card.
+(We should not forget the additional hidden cost of the damage that can be caused to the communication network during major power disturbances.
+In regions with strong lightning activity, for example, telephone modems typically become damaged through their connection to power quality monitors.)
+The featured new little product has innovative communication ability.
+The unit shown in Figure 4 supports Ethernet connectivity (and includes a web server, an FTP server, and an email generator), wireless radio connectivity, and a modem connection.
+However, it is fully functional without connectivity - it can easily store years of data on a removable SD memory card.

-6. Decrease in the cost of supporting power quality instruments
+6. Decrease in the coast of Supporting Power Quality Instruments